 O1 tool steel is a cold work steel and is one of the most forgiving for making knife blades.
-It’s known as a low alloy steel due to the fact that of the eight additives, the largest additive is Manganese at just 1.2%.
+It’s known as a low alloy steel due to the fact that it contains eight additives.
+The largest additive is Manganese at just 1.2%.
 The other minerals added are Carbon at 0.95%, Silicon at 0.4%, Chromium at 0.5%, Tungsten at 0.5%, Vanadium at 0.2%, Phosphorus at 0.3%, and Sulfur at 0.03%.
 In reference to the listed additives, O1 steel is in compliance with SAE J437 and J438, ASTM A681, and DIN 1.2510.

 Applications for O1 Steel